 Cumene (a.k.a.
 Isopropylbenzene) is an organic compound, of the aromatic hydrocarbon class.
 It is a colorless liquid, insoluble in water, but soluble in most organic solvents.
-Cumene production grew rapidly during World War II, since it was employed as aviation gasoline.
-It is found in crude oil and is primarily used as a raw material in the manufacture of phenol, acetone, and methyl styrene - compounds with many chemical and industrial uses.
-In fact, currently, the production of cumene is largely associated with the demand for phenol and phenol derivatives.
+The production of Cumene grew rapidly during World War II, when this aromatic compound was used as a component of aviation fuel.
+Nowadays, Cumene is mainly used in the production of phenol and its acetone coproduct, two major petrochemicals with a number of applications in the chemical and polymer industries.

 You can find below reports focused on Cumene production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!